typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

 Finally, `action` has two subtypes, which are not abstract, so we can create instances of those subtypes:

-- `operation` — a single action type that can be performed with an object
+- `operation` — a single action that can be performed on an object
-- `operation-set` — a set of actions that can be performed with an object
+- `operation-set` — a set of actions that can be performed on an object

 Both subtypes inherit all the attribute and relation types defined in the action type.